Supply chain control towers: Providing end-to-end visibility

 - Greater supply chain agility: Agile supply chains can pivot when the unexpected happens.
 That agility creates better customer experiences, faster response times, and a more efficient supply chain overall.

 - Better supply chain collaboration: A supply chain system that connects partners, suppliers, and logistics service providers facilitates cross-organisational collaboration.
 This ability to address issues directly with partners leads to faster issue resolution, lower costs, higher customer satisfaction, and increased partner and talent retention.

 - Optimum inventory levels: Supply chain control towers provide visibility into inventory across the entire network – so companies have what they need, where they need it, when they need it.
 They increase inventory turnover and profits, and reduce inventory holdings stock outs, and material shortages.

 Supply chain control towers allow supply chain executives to see, decide, and act in real time.

 - See: Identify causes of exceptions, trace problems to their origin, and see across silos, including ERP systems, warehouse management, and order management.

-- Decide: Use scenario-based modeling and supply chain analytics to create reactive and predictive alerts, assess the impact of exception conditions, and understand and prioritize issues as they arise.
+- Decide: Use scenario-based modelling and supply chain analytics to create reactive and predictive alerts, assess the impact of exception conditions, and understand and prioritize issues as they arise.

-- Act: Drive better and faster decision-making based on an all-encompassing view of the data combined with granular visibility, which optimizes the supply chain.
+- Act: Drive better and faster decision-making based on an all-encompassing view of the data combined with granular visibility, which optimises the supply chain.

 How do supply chain control towers work?

-Everything that happens within a supply chain control tower relies on data – inputting usable data, analyzing it accurately and efficiently, presenting it in an actionable way, and leveraging it to drive informed, optimized decision-making.
+Everything that happens within a supply chain control tower relies on data – inputting usable data, analysing it accurately and efficiently, presenting it in an actionable way, and leveraging it to drive informed, optimised decision-making.
 The better and more comprehensive the data your supply chain control tower uses, the better your results will be.